 Students seeking to enroll in the Dual Degree program must meet all of the following requirements for undergraduate professional engineering study before entry into WashU:

-English composition: One course, acceptable examination scores or college certification of proficiency.
+English composition: One course or acceptable examination scores

 Humanities and social sciences: No fewer than 15 semester hours in approved areas; this sequence must include at least six semester hours in humanities and three semester hours in social sciences.